Things to Do in Gibraltar: The Quick Version

 The Barbary Macaques

 Gibraltar is home to approximately 300 wild Barbary macaques — Europe's only wild primates.
-They live in several troops across the Rock, and you'll almost certainly encounter them at the cable car summit and along the walking paths.
+They live in several troops across the Rock, and you'll almost certainly meet them around the Ape's Den, the summit viewpoints and along the Upper Rock walking paths.
+Rock Tours stop where they gather, so you won't have to hunt for them.

 They are entertaining, photogenic, and utterly unafraid of humans.
 They're also experienced thieves.